Nitrokey/nitrokey-documentation/source/components/nitrokeys/fido2/faq.rst

 .. faq:: How many keys can my Nitrokey FIDO2 store?

-   It can store up to 10 passkeys also known as discoverable credentials or an unlimited number of non-discoverable credentials.
+   It can store up to 10 passkeys also known as discoverable credentials and an unlimited number of non-discoverable credentials.

 .. faq:: How to use Nitrokey FIDO2 with Azure Entra ID (Active Directory)?